icyBeRed/stpihkal/stpihkal/hardware/lovense.md

 #### `GetBatch;` (All)

 Returns the production batch date for this device in `YYMMDD` format.

+In some model the response may be terminated with a comma instead of a semicolon.

 For example, given a device with a production batch date of January 24, 2019: